prologic/twtxt/docs/_posts/2021-01-06-useragentextension.md

 ## Format

-Depending on the number of followers on a multi user instance there are three different formats to be used in the `User-Agent` HTTP request header.
+Depending on the number of followers on a multi user instance there are two different formats to be used in the `User-Agent` HTTP request header.

 ### Single Follower